 Saponification Value

 Procedure: Two grams (2g) of the oil or fat was weighed into a conical flask and added exactly 25ml of the alcoholic potassium hydroxide solution.
 A reflux condenser was attached, the flask was heated in boiling water for 1hr, and was also shaked frequently.
-One milliliters (1ml) of phenolphthalein (1%) solution was added and the excess alkali was titrated with 0.5M hydrochloric acid (titration = aml).
-A blank was carried out at the same time ( titration = bml).
+One milliliter (1ml) of phenolphthalein (1%) solution was added and the excess alkali was titrated with 0.5M hydrochloric acid (titration = a-ml).
+A blank was carried out at the same time ( titration = b-ml).

 Calculation: